evirunurm/room-leaves/README.md

 - Search bar functionality
 - Notification appearing when you spend too much time in the same page
 - Change contrast hearts / Plant Image
-- Product component in rows for Porducts view
+- Product component in rows for Products view
 - Sorting system (Products)
 - Newspaper form
 - AR in AFrame
 - Plant score
+- Save View settings in Products to Local Storage.
+-